learn-co-students/diy-json-serializer-ruby-v-000/README.md

 ## Objectives

-  1. Understand what JSON is.
+  1. Explain what JSON is.
   2. Create and return simple JSON Objects by hand.
   3. Load those objects with AJAX into HTML.